The Hyperbrowser alternative you hand the web — and control.

-Hyperbrowser bundles stealth and CAPTCHA well, but its caching is a fragile XPath shortcut that quietly fails open to full LLM cost.
-Twin’s cache is semantic and self-healing-by-adaptation, and the savings are a first-class, measurable feature.
+Hyperbrowser bundles stealth and CAPTCHA well; Twin lets you delegate authenticated, repeated work and keep control — a vault, human-in-the-loop handoff, and guardrails you set.
+And where Hyperbrowser’s XPath cache quietly fails open to full LLM cost, Twin’s cache is semantic and self-healing-by-adaptation, with savings as a first-class, measurable feature.

 Twin Browser vs. Hyperbrowser